Danny3117/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe Program using
-# random number in Python
+# Python implementation of automatic Tic Tac Toe game using random number

 # importing all necessary libraries
 import numpy as np